eduojeda/mac-diacritics-for-win/README.md

 ## How to use
 1. Download and install AutoHotKey for Windows from https://www.autohotkey.com/
 2. Once AHK is installed, double-clicking the script should launch it.
 The script will run in the background and can be controlled from the tray.
 3. It's convenient to have the script automatically launch at startup.
-This can be done by using Win+R to run the "shell:startup" command, and then adding a shortcut to the script to the directory that opens.
+This can be done by using Win+R to run the "shell:startup" command to open the current user's Startup folder, and then creating a shortcut to the script there.

 ## Supported keys
 * Alt+E -> acute (á, Á)